 Know the tiny house craze?
 New York City hotel developers have long been gaga for tiny hotel rooms, and this Tribeca property, opened in December 2019, is no exception.
-These are not the smallest rooms I've seen—those are at the Jane Hotel—but they sure come close, with some starting at just 130 square feet.
+These are not the smallest rooms I've seen, but they sure come close, with some starting at just 130 square feet.
 What that means is couples need to have one member talented in acrobatics.
 The beds are walled in on three sides, you see, so a 2am bathroom break will require an athletic clamber over the sleeper next to you.

 (One of the larger bedrooms at the Walker Hotel Tribeca)